 I hope you will forgive me for assuming that the German registered brand name Bossart, might actually be a German manufactured watch.
 But appearances can be deceiving and in my opinion with that advertising blurb is very misleading.

 However the blank watch shown here is a model manufactured in China and is obtainable from Million Smart Enterprises of Kowloon.
 And why am I showing this?

 How about – Does it look familiar?

-Million Smart are a highly successful Company with a huge output of Chinese made watches from Standard to multi-function to Chronometers to Tourbillons.
-In fact from their 18000sqm Kowloon factory they churn out around 600,000 watches a MONTH.
+Million Smart are (presently) a highly successful Company with a huge output of Chinese made watches from Standard to multi-function to Chronometers to Tourbillons.
+Apparently from their 18000sqm Kowloon factory they churn out around 600,000 watches a MONTH.
 Now that’s what I call mass-production!